 These cables are not quite as common and versatile as the others on this list.
 USB Type-B connectors are primarily for connecting printers and scanners to computers.
 They have a square shape with beveled exterior corners on the top ends.
 You might still find a USB Type-B port on some devices, but it’s becoming quite rare.

 This was the standard for various devices a while back but was quickly replaced by the micro-USB connector mentioned below.
 You’ll find it on older models of various gadgets especially cameras, MP3 players, and game controllers, among others.
-As its name suggests, it’s smaller than the than a regular USB, but larger when compared to its successor.
+As its name suggests, it’s smaller than a regular USB, but larger when compared to its successor.

 The micro-USB connector is very small and it let manufacturers produce slimmer devices.
-Micro-USB was widely adopted, but is quickly being left behind.
+Micro-USB was widely adopted but is quickly being left behind.
 That said, some ultra-affordable smartphones even now come with micro-USB ports.
 You might find micro-USB ports on certain accessories like Bluetooth speakers, wireless earphones, smartwatch charging stands, and more as well.

 USB-C, previously known as USB Type-C, is the latest king of the hill.
-You will find it on most new devices, and offers faster data transfer rates than previous USB versions.
+You will find it on most new devices, and it offers faster data transfer rates than previous USB versions.
 The biggest advantage of USB-C is that it’s reversible and can be plugged in either up or down.
 It has become the new standard for mobile devices.
 Universal adoption is still a little ways away, but it’s never been closer than with USB-C.

-Read Next: Why the USB Type-C is still a mess in 2020?
+Read next: Why the USB Type-C is still a mess in 2020?

 So, there you have it.
-These are the many versions of USB cables that are in use today.
+These are the many types of USB cables that are in use today.
 A lot of them have fallen by the wayside, while others have quickly become the new standard for smartphones and other mobile devices.